 Additionally, the Bank of America® Cash Rewards credit card does charge a 3% foreign transaction fee for your purchases made abroad; consequently, this is not the ideal card for international travel.

 Bank of America® Cash Rewards credit card vs. Chase Freedom®

 These two cards showcase a couple of similar features, but, importantly their reward structures are vastly different.
 Let's look at the similarities.
-Chase Freedom® offers new cardholders a $150 cash-back bonus after spending $500 on the new card within three months, so more or less the same as what the Bank of America card offers.
+Chase Freedom® offers new cardholders a $150 cash-back bonus after spending $500 on the new card within three months, which is less than Bank of America card offers, but for a lesser spending threshold.
 Neither card charges an annual fee, but both charge a 3 percent foreign transaction fee on your purchases while abroad.